world-class/notes/level-4/discrete-mathematics/student-notes/fabio-lama/README.md

-The Presented Documents are heavily based on the learning material provided by the University of London, respectively the VLeBooks Collection database in the Online Library, especially on the books:
+The Presented Documents are heavily based on the learning material provided by the University of London, respectively the VLeBooks Collection database in the Online Library and the material provided on the Coursera platform.

-* TODO

 The Presented Documents may incorporate direct or indirect definitions, examples, descriptions, graphs, sentences and/or other content used in those